fluks-eos/gdice/README.md

 Description
 ===========

-A GTK+ 3 dice with various different dices.
+A dice program with various different dices for Elementary OS.

 Dependencies
 ============